 The remarks of Bro.
-Miller in his "Lecture on the great Sabbath," I like very well, because I believe they are true.
-In speaking of the Sabbath he say.- "Its being contained in the ten commands, written by the finger of God, on both tables of the testimony, graven on stone,\ to be a sign forever,+ and a perpetual covenant, proves, in my opinion, beyond the shadow of a doubt, that it is as binding upon the Christian church as upon the Jewish, and in the same manner, and for the same reason."
+Miller in this "Lecture on the great Sabbath," I like very well, because I believe they are true.
+In speaking of the Sabbath he says,-- "Its being contained in the ten commandments, written by the finger of God, on both tables of the testimony, graven on stone, [See Exodus 34:28, Deuteronomy 4:13 & 10:4] to be a sign forever, [Exodus 31:17, Ezekiel 20:12] and a perpetual covenant, proves, in my opinion, beyond the shadow of a doubt, that it is as binding upon the Christian church as upon the Jewish, and in the same manner, and for the same reason."
 "Life and views," p.
 157.

-[I hope all will pay particular attention to these remarks of Br.
+[I hope all will p ay particular attention to these remarks of Br.
 Miller, and also my references at the bottom of the page.]